pharmpy/pharmpy/docs/modeling.rst

    from pharmpy.modeling import add_etas
    add_etas(model, 'S1', 'exp', operation='*')

-In this example, *S1* is the parameter to add the eta to, *exp* is the effect on the new eta.
-See :py:class:`pharmpy.modeling.add_etas` for available templates.
+In this example, *S1* is the parameter to add the eta to, *exp* is the effect on the new eta (see :py:class:`pharmpy.modeling.add_etas` for available templates).
 The operation denotes whether the new eta should be added or multipled (default).

 .. jupyter-execute::